SoftUni-Internal/interactive-content/EN/06-Forms/05-Forms-Lab.md

 **Here is a link to the** [resources](https://videos.softuni.org/resources/javascript/javascript-angular/07-Forms.zip) **for this task.**

-Create a new angular application.
+Create a new Angular application.

 You are provided with **HTML** and **CSS** files containing the form itself with **styles** and **font awesome** icons.